mw-os/DepthCryption/README.md

 Key highlights of DepthCryption include:

-- Unhackable.
+Unhackable.
-- Quantum proof.
+Quantum proof.
-- Zero dependencies.
+Zero dependencies.
-- Offers intrinsic passkeys, making the knowledge or communication of a passwords a thing of the past.
+Works on all common operating systems.
-- With optional use of passwords or keys, there is never the possibility of a leaked password or key jeopardizing encrypted data.
+Works on all modern versions of python.
-- Encrypts almost every type of object, also directly takes files and directories as encryption inputs.
+Encrypted data can intrinsically expire at a user defined time, ensuring expired encrypted data is never recoverable.
-- The decryption failure feature allows users to define a probability of successful decryption, deterring would-be hackers from knowing what they are missing in hacking attempts.
+Crack tables / hash tables / lookup maps (E.G. Rainbow Table) can never be used to hack data encrypted with DepthCryption, because outputs are guaranteed to be non-unique.
-- Encrypted data can intrinsically expire at a user defined time, ensuring expired encrypted data is never recoverable.
+Knowledge or communication of a passwords a thing of the past with optional intrinsic passkeys.
-- Non-unique outputs ensure that crack tables / hash tables / lookup maps can never be used to crack DepthCryption outputs.
+With optional use of passwords or keys, there is never the possibility of a stolen password/key jeopardizing encrypted data.
-- Works on all modern versions of pyton.
+Encrypts every type of file, directory/folder, and almost every type of object in python.
-- Works on all common operating systems.
+The optional "decryption failure probability" feature allows users to define a probability of successful decryption, deterring would-be hackers from knowing why hacking attempts are failing.
-- Pure python, no C modules to be compiled.
+Pure python, no C /C++/FORTRAN code to be compiled.
-- Major points of backwards-compatibility baked in to the existing framework.
+Major points of backwards-compatibility baked in to the existing framework.
-- Encrypted data represented as common latin ascii values, ensuring maximum transportability of encrypted data.
+Encrypted data represented as common Latin ASCII values, ensuring maximum transportability of encrypted data.

 ### *Unhackable* and *Quantum proof* are huge claims?